-The size of the mailbox in Exchange server is limited and this space is shared by multiple users.
+The size of the mailbox in the Exchange server is limited and this space is shared by multiple users.
 So, if the mailbox of a user keeps growing then the Exchange server shows error ‘Exceeds Target Quota’.
 So, here are some methods to fix the ‘Exchange mailbox size exceeds the target quota error’.
-The solution to these problems can be fixed via increasing the size limit.
+The solution to these problems can be fixed by increasing the size limit.

-Effects of Exchange Mailbox Target Size Error
+Effects of Exchange Mailbox Exceeds Target Quota Error

 - The email communication stops as the application lags while sending or receiving emails.